NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 actual files in subdirectories; ASP and GDAL tools are able to use these virtual files in the same way as regular binary TIF files.

-The option ``--keep-only`` may be essential for large runs.
-It will condense a run by converting VRT files to TIF, and will remove a lot of auxiliary files.

 See :numref:`pbs_slurm` for how to set up this tool for PBS and SLURM systems.